Tuesday, December 19, 2023

 Coffee Shop Lecture | ‘Words of Wisdom’ by Sarah Steinberg, Ed.D.
 (Interviewed by Dr. Murad Abel)

 Dr. Steinberg shares her 'words of wisdom' to provide heartfelt advice to students.
-The production is part of the Coffee Shop Lecture at Forbes School of Business & Technology MBA Club as an avenue of connecting industry and academic knowledge to enhance student learning.
+The production is part of the Coffee Shop Lecture at UAGC School of Business & Technology MBA Club as an avenue of connecting industry and academic knowledge to enhance student learning.

 Thursday, June 15, 2023